mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 ### Automatic dismiss

-Use the `autoHideDuration` prop to specify an amount of time (in milliseconds) for the close function to be called, and thus, for the Snackbar to be automatically dismissed.
+Use the `autoHideDuration` prop to automatically trigger the Snackbar's `onClose` function after a set period of time (in milliseconds).

 Make sure to [provide sufficient time](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits.html) for the user to process the information displayed on it.